This article will explain why you should forget buzzwords like LSI and focus on context and user intent.

 Context when words have different meaning

-Let me give you an overly simplified example.
+Let me give you an overly simplistic example.

-If you look up the word “spring” in a dictionary you are most likely presented with different meanings of the word.
+If you look up the word “spring” in a dictionary, you are most likely presented with different meanings.

 There is spring as in the season before summer.
-And then there is the verb that can be used in a sentence like “spring into action”.
-But also a mechanical spring that will compress under load and then go back to its original shape as the load lessens.
+And then, there is the verb that can be used in a sentence like spring into action.
+But also a mechanical spring as in a gadget that compresses under load and then goes back to its original shape as the load lessens.

-Search engines do of course have access to an enormous amount of search data and learn from data analysis of user behaviour.
+Search engines have access to an enormous amount of search data and learn from data analysis of user behavior.

 But they can also choose to present alternatives that cover more than one meaning of the word.

 And many claim that search engines like Google use LSI for this purpose.
 This was, however, refuted by John Mu, Search Advocate at Google.

 Forget about LSI but embrace the need for context